stevecondylios/meetups-not-near-you/README.md

 <br>

 So will this renaissance of candid, intellectual discussion persist?
-Probably not, so check them out while they last!
+Probably not, so find them and check them out while they last!